4d/docs/website/translated_docs/ja/API/EntitySelectionClass.md

 `.max()` returns **undefined** if the entity selection is empty or *attributePath* is not found in the object attribute.

-以下の場合には、エラーが返されます:
+An error is returned if:

-*   *attributePath* はリレート属性である
+*   *attributePath* is a related attribute,
-*   *attributePath* がエンティティセレクションデータクラス内に存在しない属性を指定している場合。
+*   *attributePath* designates an attribute that does not exist in the entity selection dataclass.